 Jacqueline is a Corpus Christi native and developed a love of writing at a very young age.
-More about Jacqueline at the end of this section.
+She works as a Staff Writer at Visit Corpus Christi and is also a Contributing Writer for The Bend Magazine.

 If my eyes could take pictures,